ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 <svelte:head><title>Events</title></svelte:head>

+> Events are only available when JavaScript is enabled in the browser and `use:enhance` is added to the form.

-With `use:enhance` enabled, you get full control over the form submit process through a number of events.
+A number of events, triggered on form submission, gives you full control over the submit process.

 ## Event flowchart